chef-boneyard/inspec-aws-old/docs/resources/aws_s3_bucket.md

     bucket_policy = aws_s3_bucket('my-bucket')

     # Look for statements that allow the general public to do things
-    # It's possible these statements could be protected by conditions,
+    # This may be a false positive;  it's possible these statements
-    # such as IP restrictions.
+    # could be protected by conditions, such as IP restrictions.
     public_statements = bucket_policy.select do |s|
       s.effect == 'Allow' && s.principal == '*'
     end